pingcap/ossinsight/web/docs/about.md

 OSS Insight is a powerful tool that provides comprehensive, valuable, and trending insights into the open source world by analyzing 5+ billion rows of GitHub events data.

-OSS Insight's <a href="/explore">Data Explorer</a> provides a new way to explore GitHub data.
-Simply ask your question in natural language and Data Explorer will generate SQL, query the data, and present the results visually.
+OSS Insight's <a href="/explore">GitHub Data Explorer</a> provides a new way to explore GitHub data.
+Simply ask your question in natural language and GitHub Data Explorer will generate SQL, query the data, and present the results visually.

 OSS Insight also provides in-depth analysis of individual GitHub repositories and developers, as well as the ability to compare two repositories using the same metrics.